tim-gromeyer/VoiceAssistant/README.md

 ## Customization

 **In the near future I'll add settings to the app!**
-*I'm struggling with a plugin system for the settings and the GUI.*

 To customize the commands, edit the `commands/<your_language>/default.json` file.